Table Of Contents

 Spray coatings for ceilings and walls typically contained asbestos materials during the 1950s.
 Likewise, asbestos and asbestos-containing building products such as vinyl floor tiles and spray-on fire protection were common.
 Meanwhile, Australia was a big worldwide player in asbestos mining during the 1950s and 1960s because of the import or export of asbestos.

-Asbestos Consumption Rate in Australia
+Asbestos consumption rate in Australia

 A comparison of international asbestos consumption reveals slightly higher asbestos in Australia consumption index until the 1960s, 1970s, and 1980s.
 This consumption growth continued until Australia recorded the highest global per capita asbestos consumption.